The accrediting body for CIM is the National Steering Committee (NSC) for Concrete Industry Management.

-The CIM program at Texas State is expecting an accreditation site visit in the Summer semester of 2013.
+The CIM program at Texas State is accredited by the National Steering Committee.

 The mission of the CIM program reads as follows: The CIM program at Texas State University aspires to be a nationally recognized student-centered, industry-oriented program that produces exceptional graduates that are knowledgeable in concrete technology and techniques, and capable of managing people and systems to promote products, services and devices related to the concrete industry.